 The Iditarod is a dog sled race that begins the first Saturday in March each year in Alaska.
 In this race mushers (dog sled drivers) force their dogs to run 1,000 miles from Anchorage to Nome in 8 to 16 days over a grueling terrain.
 This is the approximate distance between New York City and Miami.
 Mushers press their dogs to run at ever increasing speeds, so that the dogs get little rest or sleep.
-Dallas Seavey holds the speed record of 8 days, 11 hours, 20 minutes and 16 seconds.
+Mitch Seavey holds the speed record of 8 days, 3 hours, 40 minutes and 13 seconds.
 This is less than half the time it took to run the first Iditarod race.
 No dog wants to run so far or so fast, or can do it without enduring great suffering.

 At times, Iditarod has been described as an exciting contest of man against nature.
 These descriptions do not tell us about the dogs’ untold suffering.
 Dog deaths and injuries are common in the Iditarod, and when they are not racing, the dogs live under inhumane conditions.